 Bazelon’s ground-breaking investigative journalism (and knack for storytelling), coupled with her extensive legal knowledge—she is the Truman Capote Fellow for Creative Writing and Law at Yale Law School, as well as a lecturer there—makes her one of the leading authorities on jurisprudence and justice in America.
 A former senior editor of both Legal Affairs and Slate, Bazelon is now co-host of Slate’s popular weekly podcast Political Gabfest.
 She also hosts the Slate narrative podcast Charged: A True Punishment Story, about the fight to transform one big-city justice system.

 In this timely talk, Emily Bazelon cuts to the beating heart of an increasingly important topic: bullying.
 She guides audiences on a sweeping, thoughtful, and empathetic journey through the social and legal ramifications, and answers key questions: Which school programs work best to combat bullying?
 How effective are the laws at protecting our children from this trauma?
 What do recent high-profile cases of bullying tell us about how the issue has changed over the years?
-How are people using new technologies—mobile phones, social media, texting—to both spread and combat bullying?
+How are people using new technologies—smart phones, social media, texting—to both spread and combat bullying?
 Most importantly: is bullying happening to the degree that media reports suggest?
 Insightful and engaging, Bazelon empowers parents, educators and students with the tools to stop bullying, both in the classroom and online.
 This powerful keynote is a reminder of all that we can—and must—do to help our children succeed in any environment.